 Even though you’re rightly focused on your career, you need to be focusing on yourself.
 That means taking advantage of your off days, using your vacation days, and trying to separate yourself mentally from your work.

 While you are not expected to be the picture-perfect image of health, you should be establishing some early-on healthy habits.
 After all, once you get into a routine, it will be much harder to break.

 So that means preparing healthy snacks for yourself.
 Opt for the apple slices or vegetables from home instead of relying on chips from the vending machine.

 While coffee may seem like your lifeblood, you can get as much energy from an apple and a glass of water on the first morning.
 You might be surprised at what a wake-up that is for you!

 If you’re like the average medical student, you’re going to be looking at more than a few years of debt.

 The average medical school student is responsible for paying almost $200,000 in loans upon graduating.
 That’s a lot of money!
 Plus, you’re going to be paying for food, rent, car, your new scrubs, and plenty of other living expenses along the way.

 If you’ve never been someone to make a personal budget, then now might be the time.
 If you’re really lost, then it might be a good idea to meet with a financial planner to help you sort through your loans and payments.

 Yes, the last thing you want to hear is more schooling or more training.
-You’ve just spend ⅓ of your life trying to reach this point, why would you want to go back?
+You’ve just spent ⅓ of your life trying to reach this point, why would you want to go back?

 As it turns out, some specialties require fellowships or additional training.
 Depending on the state, you might have to go through some more board certifications or even exams before you can have your first official day.